flux-framework/flux-core/doc/man1/flux-resource.rst

   hostlist form.
 It is not an error to specify ranks, nodes, or hosts which do not exist.

+.. option:: --skip-empty

+  Skip lines with empty resource sets in output.
+This is the default when `-i, --include` is used.

+.. options:: --no-skip-empty

+  Do not skip empty resource sets in output, even with `-i, --include`.

 .. option:: -o, --format=FORMAT

   Customize the output format (See the `OUTPUT FORMAT`_ section below).